imoralescs/imoralescs.github.io/aws.md

 **Body Mapping Templates**

-On integration request we have **Body Mapping Templates** are used to transform an incoming payload into a different format.
+On `Integration Request` and `Integration Response` we have **Body Mapping Templates** are used to transform an incoming payload into a different format.
 API Gateway allows you to define input mapping templates, for mapping the incoming request from a client to a server format, and output mapping templates, for mapping the outgoing response from the server to a client format.
 The mappings are defined using the Velocity Template Language combined with JSONPath expressions.

+* Let try to add this to excercise:

+1. On the **POST** method on API resource, click on **Integration Request**.
+Then uncheck the checkbox **Use Lambda Proxy integration**.
-1. On Body Mapping Templates we check the radion button on **When there are no templates defined (recommended)** then click on **Add mapping template** and we define the *Content-Type* to *application/json*.
+2. On the same method, click on **Integration Request** then on Body Mapping Templates we check the radion button on **When there are no templates defined (recommended)** then click on **Add mapping template** and we define the *Content-Type* to *application/json*.
 Important, this name is not random, *application/json* means that incoming request with **Content-Type** of  *application/json* will be handled by this template.
-2. Now we right on template section:
+3. Now we right on template section:

 ```
 {